TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/security/crypto/dthe_aes_gcm.md

-# DTHE AES CBC-128 {#EXAMPLES_DRIVERS_DTHE_AES_CBC_128}
+# DTHE AES GCM {#EXAMPLES_DRIVERS_DTHE_AES_GCM}

 [TOC]

 # Introduction
-This example demonstrates Cipher Block Chaining mode(CBC) of AES(Advanced Encryption Standard) using AES accelerator.
-The AES supported modes are CBC, ECB and CMAC and all three modes comes in 128-bit and 256-bit implementations.
-This example explains the steps to build and run for Dthe aes cbc-128.
+This example demonstrates Galios Counter mode(GCM) of AES(Advanced Encryption Standard) using AES accelerator.
+The AES supports all the key sizes like 128-bit, 192-bit and 256-bit implementations.
+This example explains the steps to build and run for DTHE AES GCM with 128-bit, 192-bit and 256-bit keys.

+\note AES-GCM is a Authenticated-Encyption mechanism which encrypts while generating MAC (Message Authentication Code).

 \cond SOC_AM263X || SOC_AM263PX